anewage/ALang/README.md

 Steps:
 1. Run JFlex tool (available in Tools) and give the `ALang.jflex` file as its input.
-2. Run Bison tool using the following command and generate the parser.
+2. Run Bison tool using the following command and generate the parser (`-v` is for debugging issues):
+  `bison.exe -L JAVA ../src/Ph2/ALang.yacc -v`
 3. Happy Parsing using the `parse()` metod!